gotev/android-upload-service/README.md

 ![Upload Notification](http://gotev.github.io/android-upload-service/upload.gif)

-Easily upload files in the background with automatic Android Notification Center progress indication.

-[Download the latest demo app APK](https://github.com/gotev/android-upload-service/releases/download/3.3/uploadservice-demo-debug.apk) which uses the library and try it yourself!
-You can do much more, the app is just a proof of concept.

 ## Features
 * tiny library
 * upload files to a server with `FTP`, `HTTP multipart/form-data` or binary requests